wuichen/narative.co/README.md

 # Install all depedencies
 yarn

-# 🎉 That's it, you've installed repo locally.
+# 🎉 that’s it, you've installed repo locally.
 One last step!
 ```

 ### Enviroment Variables